Inouye165/React-Photo-App/docs/ENGINEERING_CASE_STUDY.md

 <!-- docs/ENGINEERING_CASE_STUDY.md -->

+> Historical note: This is a point-in-time case study.
+Paths, scripts, and auth models may not match the current main branch.

-# React Photo App – Engineering Case Study (Sept–Nov 2025)
+# Lumina – Engineering Case Study (Sept–Nov 2025)

 ## Overview